-All Ribbon tabs in PowerPoint 2016 may have any number of buttons that represent commands but they are not scattered all over the tab area.
+All Ribbon tabs in PowerPoint 2016 for Windows may have any number of buttons.
+These buttons represent commands.
+You'll see that these buttons are not scattered all over the tab area.
 In fact, they are all neatly arranged together in Groups.
 Each of these Groups has a name that describes what the commands within that Group do.
 For example, the Slide Show tab in the Ribbon has a group named Set Up, which contains all commands that help you set up your slide show, such as changing show settings, hiding slides, rehearsing and recording slide shows, etc.

 It is only sensible to imagine that you should use this Group concept while creating your own custom Ribbon tabs.
 In fact, PowerPoint will not let you add any command anywhere else other than within a custom Group.

 Note that a Group is a part of a Ribbon tab.
 We have already shown you how to add a new Ribbon tab.
 In Figure 1 below you can see the Slide Show tab (highlighted in red) and its three default Groups (highlighted in blue).

 Figure 1: Groups within the Slide Show tab

 These Groups can be customized.
 Also, when a new Ribbon tab is added, it contains a blank new group.
 This is because all your commands within a tab need to reside in a group.
 You can opt to rename the new Ribbon tab and the custom Group as well.